Dan — DDF Electrical

 What Happens After Remedial Works?

 Once all C1 and C2 observations have been rectified, the electrician issues an Electrical Installation Certificate (EIC) or Minor Works Certificate for the remedial works.
-This, combined with the original EICR, demonstrates that the installation is now satisfactory.
 DDF Electrical handles both the EICR and all remedial works across Nottinghamshire.

 Need Help?